markrey/RTAutomation/README.md

 ### Build

-Once the pre-requisites have been installed, the repo can be cloned and built:
+Once the pre-requisites have been installed, the repo can be cloned:

     cd ~/
     git clone git://github.com/richards-tech/RTAutomation.git
-    cd RTAutomation
-    qmake
-    make -j4
-    sudo make install

-On Ubuntu this will build RTInsteonServer, RTInsteonController and RTInsteonManager.
-On Mac OS X, this will omit RTInsteonServer as it will not work on the Mac OS X.

 Any of the apps can be built individually by going to the relevant subdirectory:

     cd ~/RTAutomation/RTSRServer